brs14ku/WordPress-ACF-Image-Helper/README.md

 ```
 echo $heroImage->buildImgTag('brent-did-good-things thumb more-classes');
 ```
-The above line will dump an full html image tag with the image src, alt and the classes you pass it for use.
+The above line will dump a full html image tag with the image src, alt and the classes you pass it for use.
 Just echo it out and you're good to go.